connectedblue/uncountable-content/content/thoughts-2743.md

-<p>The nation&#8217;s food security and transport network could be decimated by a break down in international co-operation (which did actually occur during the U-boat blockade of the first world war).
+<p>The nation&#8217;s food security and transport network were at risk of being decimated by a break down in international co-operation (which did actually occur during the U-boat blockade of the first world war).
 And the rising prosperity of other nations competing for these same scarce nutrient resources could drive up prices.</p>